-First, we define our argumentation framework.
+First, we define an argumentation framework [9].

 Definition 1 (argumentation framework).
-An argumentation framework is defined as a pair $\langle AR, AT \rangle$ where AR is the set of arguments and AT is a binary relation on AR, termed an attack.
+An argumentation framework is defined as a pair $\langle AR, AT \rangle$ where AR is a set of arguments and AT is a binary relation on AR, termed an attack.
 If $(A, A') \in AT$, we state that A attacks A'.

 A BAF is an extension of an AF in which the two relations of attack and support are defined over a set of arguments [6].
-We define a support relation between a power set of arguments and a set of arguments; this differs from the usual BAF format, because the body of a rule generally includes more than one atom in PROLEG.
+We define a support relation between a power set of arguments and a set of arguments; this differs from the usual BAF, because the body of a defining rule generally includes more than one atom in PROLEG.